AndrewLoeber/Loeber_CSCI2270_FinalProject/README.md

 How to Run:
 Everything in the zip file should be all you need.
 Just follow the instructions printed in the Menus and you should be golden.
+The project now includes a makefile.
+Access the project directory from command line, then type 'make', then './a.out' to compile and run.

 Dependencies:
 None, besides the hand typed BPL Player data file, all libraries that are used are in the standard C++ 11.